EU AI Act for HR Tech Companies: What You Need to Know

 Transparency to Affected Persons (Article 26(6) and 50)

-Deployers of high-risk AI systems in employment must inform workers' representatives and affected workers that they will be subject to the use of the AI system.
-Additionally, under Article 50, individuals subject to AI systems used for employment-related decisions must be informed that they are interacting with or subject to an AI system.
+Deployers of high-risk AI systems in employment must tell workers' representatives and affected workers that the AI system will be used on them.
+On top of that, under Article 50, anyone subject to AI systems used for employment-related decisions must be informed that they are interacting with or subject to an AI system.

 Practical Compliance Roadmap for HR Tech

-With August 2, 2026 approaching, HR tech companies need a structured path to compliance.
-Here is a practical timeline.
+August 2, 2026 is closing in, and HR tech companies need a real path to compliance, not a vague intention to get to it.
+Here is a timeline you can actually work.

 Now Through Q2 2026: Assessment and Planning